Study #4 Acts 6:1-15

 Introduction

-This week, our reading picks up 2 chapters later in Acts 6.
+This week, our reading picks up in Acts 6.
 The disciples have continued to heal, preach and teach; as a result, many more have joined the church.
-It has grown from a small group of around 100 to a group of thousands, and as it grows, it continues to face resistance.
-The challenges are not only external, as the movement grows, internal conflicts increase as well; in Chapter 5, we read about lying a pride as growing problems (Ananias & Sapphira), and in this chapter, we discover that there is discrimination between different cultures and backgrounds (Hellenistic & Hebraic Jews), as well as a challenge in distributing resources the church has received with wisdom and love.
+It has grown from a small group of around 100 to a group of thousands.

-In today’s reading, we will see how the apostles begin to manage the organizational challenges the church faces.
-We will explore how members of the church are given different responsibilities according to their gifts and talents, and yet, no matter what we do within the church, we are called to teach and proclaim the good news when the opportunity comes.
+In today’s reading, we will see how the apostles seek to manage the organizational challenges the church faces.
+We will explore how members of the church are given different responsibilities according to their gifts and talents, so the proclamation of the Gospel remains at the centre.

 With that in mind, let’s read this week’s passage.